drbean/edit/tsailin/pasteur_perspective.md

 **3.3 Sampling and Respondents**

-Sampling criteria of this study focused on university departments of science, engineering, and medical research since they have a higher potential to commercialize their research results.
-In contrast to formal activities (i.e., patents, licensing, or spin-offs), the faculty members from social science and the humanities were excluded from the survey because informal activities (i.e., consultancy, training programs) are particularly preferred in these disciplines (Abreu and Grinevich, 2013).
+Sampling in this study focused on university departments of science, engineering, and medical research since they have a greater ability to commercialize their research results.
+In contrast to the formal activities (i.e., patents, licensing, or spin-offs) undertaken there, informal activities (i.e., consultancies, training programs) are preferred from faculty members in social science and humanities departments (Abreu and Grinevich, 2013) and so these disciplines were excluded from the survey.

 Considering the differentiated attributes of organizational contexts and comply with the PO, six universities were chosen to represent different